SiteSupra/sitesupra-docs/cookbook/command.rst

     single: Command; Writing your own command
     single: Cookbook; Writing your own command

-Writing your own command
+Writing Your Own Command
 ========================

-General considerations
+General Considerations
 ----------------------

-Before getting started, you should read `Symfony's guide to creating basic command <http://symfony.com/doc/current/components/console/introduction.html#creating-a-basic-command>`_ - SiteSupra mostly follows the same approach, with minor differences:
+We would recommend to read `Symfony's guide to creating basic command <http://symfony.com/doc/current/components/console/introduction.html#creating-a-basic-command>`_ prior to proceed further.
+SiteSupra mostly follows the same approach with a few minor differences:

-* a command must extend ``Supra\Core\Console\AbstractCommand`` (or implement ``Supra\Core\DependencyInjection\ContainerAware``, read more about it in :doc:`../docs/di_container` section
+* A command must extend ``Supra\Core\Console\AbstractCommand`` (or implement ``Supra\Core\DependencyInjection\ContainerAware``), read more about it in :doc:`../docs/di_container` section;
-* there is no limit on where you store your commands or what namespace are you using - SiteSupra does not autoload commands, so you are free to choose your class structure
+* There is no limit on where you can store your commands or what namespace are you using.
+SiteSupra does not autoload commands, so you are free to choose your class structure.

-Summing up, basic console command can look like this;
+Basic console command can look like show below:

 .. code-block:: php